 In May 25, 1961, Kennedy promised to land a man on the moon even though the US did not even have a space program yet.
 On July 20, 1969, Neil Armstrong fulfilled that promise.
 I think the critical step in curing aging is to make human civilization aim in that direction.
 If curing aging becomes a goal of society, we will cure it.
 In fact, when a given technology appears imminent, we discover it.
 It is human instinct to take the final step.
 I do not think we are close to developing the technology to cure aging, but I have no doubt that aging is curable.
 And when we are close, when there is a "Sputnik" in aging research, we will cure aging independently of its detractors and concerns.

 Although I am sure aging can be cured, when can we expect such a breakthrough?
 As detailed elsewhere, some advocate that aging can be cured within a few decades, though this assumes the development of a variety of technologies.
 It may also entail reaching what Aubrey de Grey calls "anti-aging escape velocity," when successive medical advances postpone aging and extend lifespan faster than the passage of time (de Grey et al., 2002b).
 Discussing future developments is incredibly hard and many in the past who attempted to predict future trends failed miserably.
 That said, based on my discussion of de Grey's ideas and my views on curing aging, my guess is that aging is unlikely to be cured within the next few decades, though I cannot completely exclude it.
-I do think we have a fair chance of radically increasing our lifespan within this century and probably reaching the "anti-aging escape velocity."
-Barring some global catastrophe, I am sure we will cure aging in the future.
+I do think we have a chance, albeit small, of radically increasing our life expectancy within this century and perhaps reaching the "anti-aging escape velocity."
+Barring some global catastrophe, I am sure we will cure aging in the future, even if it takes centuries.